DFHack/dfhack/Readme.rst

 gui/choose-weapons
 ==================

-Bind to a key, and activate in the Equip->View/Customize page of the military screen.
+Bind to a key (the example config uses Ctrl-W), and activate in the Equip->View/Customize page of the military screen.

 Depending on the cursor location, it rewrites all 'individual choice weapon' entries in the selected squad or position to use a specific weapon type matching the assigned